by Catherine Pratt

 "Energy Vampires" are going to appear in and out of your life.
 The trick is to learn how to deal with them before they appear.
 If you don't then they truly will suck all your energy right out of you without you even realizing it.
 They will also be having a huge effect on your life and whether you're able to achieve your dreams and goals.
 Learn how to deal with negative people so that as Judy Orloff says you can, "be confident that no one can drain you if you don't cooperate".
 Your life will just instantly improve.

-Now, that you've got the basics down, let's take a look at three actual examples of dealing with a very specific type of negative person.
+Let's take a look at three examples of dealing with this very specific type of negative person.
 These negative people always blame someone else for whatever happens.
 They are always completely blameless.
 They are incredibly draining and frustrating to deal with.
-They also usually end up making you feel horrible about yourself.
+They also have an incredible talent at being able to make you feel horrible about yourself.
 Dealing with this type of person is much different than dealing with your average negative person.
 It requires much different techniques as well.

 In the first case study, I give a more detailed look at this type of negative person which I call a "blamer".
-They're always criticizing, micromanaging and making you feel like you're always to blame and it's always your fault.
-They cause terrible guilt, anxiety, and depression in you as well.
+They're always criticizing, micromanaging and can make you feel like you're always to blame and it's always your fault.
+They can cause terrible guilt, anxiety, and depression in you as well.
 You'll get a good understanding of this personality type and how you should respond.

 In the second case study, we're going to look at a negative person who's caught doing something wrong (someone who takes credit for your work) and you call them on it.
 They respond by viciously attacking back.

 And, lastly, let's take a look at the situation where a blamer makes negative comments about others to you.
 This can cause a lot of emotional distress to you because you may feel guilty for not saying anything to defend the person being criticized yet if you do say something, quite likely you'll trigger an attack against you (put you down, blame you, or even give you the cold shoulder).